 Sidewalks are infrastructure and infrastructure is a reflection of our social nature.
 Sidewalks are, or can be, important public spaces.
 They might, or could, be the public space with which we’re most familiar.
 Sidewalks build community and promote the healthy lifestyle and walkable neighborhoods that many people say they want.

 Consider what happens on sidewalks: chalk drawings, tricycle rides, dog walks, hopscotch, jump rope, lemonade stands, neighborhood conversations, holding hands.

 Los Angeles Mayor Eric Garcetti recently called for $100 million in the city’s 2016 budget to help change the homeless crisis in his city.
 At this point, this is just a budget proposal so it’s hard to know exactly this money, if eventually appropriated, would be spent.

 More golf courses have closed than opened since 2006, according to Bloomberg.
 Many a failed municipal golf course opened during the stock market bubble of the 1990s and the housing market bubble of the 2000s, only to suffer during the Great Recession.
 In 2013, 14 new courses opened in the U.S. while 157 courses closed.

 Ferguson.
 Staten Island.
 Pasco.
 Baltimore.
 Police mistrust and gun violence are currently dominating the headlines.
-Crime, health and safety, institutional transparency, accountability–all these public sector issues are in question in these and other communities.
-Could there be a marketing approach to addressing these?
+Crime, health and safety, institutional transparency, accountability–all these public sector issues intersect the problems of police mistrust and guns.
+Could there be a marketing approach to reducing gun violence?